Penelope Blount, Countess of Devonshire: Poets' muse

 Sidney died of wounds received at the Battle of Zutphen in 1586.
 In 1590, Penelope's brother Essex married Sidney's widow Frances, daughter of Sir Francis Walsingham, and Lady Rich was much cultivated by poets and musicians during her brother's ascendancy at court in the 1590s.
 Poet Richard Barnfield dedicated The Affectionate Shepherd, his first work, which was published anonymously in November 1594, to Penelope Rich.
-Bartholomew Yong dedicated his translation of Jorge de Montemayor's Diana (1598) to her; and sonnets are addressed to her by John Davies of Hereford.
+Bartholomew Yong dedicated his translation of Portuguese author Jorge de Montemor's The Seven Books of the Diana (1598) to her; and sonnets are addressed to her by John Davies of Hereford.

 In 1586 she was a godmother to the daughter of Nicholas Hilliard, the queen's miniaturist.
 Hilliard is known to have painted two miniatures of Lady Rich, in 1589 and 1590 for her brother, the Earl of Essex.
 He sent one to James VI of Scotland (later James I of England), and the poet Henry Constable wrote a sonnet about the portrait.
 Essex gave the second miniature to the French ambassador for Henry IV.
 A miniature in the Royal Collection (above) may be one of these.
-Anne of Denmark asked for portraits of the Earl of Essex and Lady Rich in December 1595.
+Queen Anne of Scotland asked for portraits of the Earl of Essex and Lady Rich in December 1595.

 Charles Tessier dedicated his book of part-songs in French and Italian, Le premier livre de chansons, to "Madame Riche", commending (in Italian) her musical judgement, and John Dowland composed "My Lady Rich's Galliard" in her honour.